Anagen Medical Institute - Regenerative Medicine

 How PRP Therapy Treats Plantar Fasciitis

-Platelet-Rich Plasma (PRP) therapy concentrates the healing factors from your own blood and delivers them directly to the damaged fascia.
-The procedure is straightforward:
+Platelet-Rich Plasma (PRP) therapy takes the healing factors from your own blood and puts them right where the fascia is torn up.
+The procedure is pretty straightforward:

-1. A small sample of your blood is drawn.
+1. We draw a small sample of your blood.

-2. The blood is processed in a centrifuge to concentrate the platelets and growth factors.
+2. We spin it down in a centrifuge to concentrate the platelets and growth factors.

-3. Using ultrasound guidance, the PRP is injected precisely into the damaged insertion point of the plantar fascia at the heel.
+3. We inject the PRP directly into the damaged insertion of the plantar fascia at the heel.

-The growth factors trigger a real healing response — recruiting repair cells, calming chronic inflammation, and rebuilding the fascia tissue.
-To learn more about how PRP and PRF concentrates work at our clinic, see Understanding the PRP and PRF Process.
+Those growth factors kick off a real healing response.
+They recruit repair cells, calm down the chronic inflammation, and rebuild the fascia tissue itself.
+If you want to see how we prepare PRP and PRF at our clinic, take a look at Understanding the PRP and PRF Process.

 What the Research Shows

-Multiple peer-reviewed studies have compared PRP injections to corticosteroid shots for plantar fasciitis.
-The pattern is consistent: steroids tend to relieve pain faster in the first few weeks, then wear off — while PRP keeps improving for months and produces more durable results at 6 and 12 months.
-Reported response rates for PRP in chronic plantar fasciitis typically land between 75% and 85%.
+Multiple peer-reviewed studies have put PRP up against corticosteroid shots for plantar fasciitis.
+The pattern is pretty consistent: steroids knock the pain down faster in the first few weeks, then wear off.
+PRP keeps improving for months and holds up much better at 6 and 12 months.
+Response rates for PRP in chronic plantar fasciitis usually land somewhere between 75% and 85%.

-Steroids also weaken connective tissue with repeated use.
-PRP does the opposite: it strengthens it.
+Steroids also weaken connective tissue when you keep using them.
+PRP does the opposite.
+It builds it back up.

 What to Expect: Treatment Timeline

-• Week 1–2: Mild soreness at the injection site as the healing cascade begins.
-Most patients walk the same day.
+• Week 1–2: Some soreness at the injection site while the healing cascade gets going.
+Most patients walk out the same day.

-• Week 6–12: Continued tissue remodeling.
-Most patients reach significant or full resolution.
+• Week 6–12: The tissue keeps remodeling.
+Most patients hit significant or full resolution in this window.

 • 3–6 months: Final results.
-Some patients benefit from a second treatment for stubborn cases.
+A stubborn case here and there benefits from a second treatment.

-We often combine PRP with red light therapy and a tailored stretching protocol to reduce inflammation and accelerate healing.
+We'll often pair PRP with red light therapy and a stretching protocol tailored to you to knock down inflammation and speed up healing.

 Is PRP for Plantar Fasciitis Right for You?